Kevinz-code/SeVa/data/README.md

 In the meanwhile, you can follow SeVa pipeline to generate arbitrary number of DPO data with Step1-Step3.

 ### Step1: acquire dataset
-First acquire all textvqa and ocrvqa dataset from llava665k
+First acquire textvqa and ocrvqa split from [llava665k](https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K/blob/main/llava_v1_5_mix665k.json)
 ```
 cd step1
 python split_data.py
 ```
 Then we extract 8k image-question pairs of ocrvqa and textvqa, respectively.
 ```
-python make_ocrvqa_data.py
+python make_ocrvqa_data.py --data-num 8k
-python make_textvqa_data.py
+python make_textvqa_data.py --data-num 8k
 ```
-We will get the 'ocrvqa_image_question_list_8k.json' and 'textvqa_image_question_list_8k.json' in step1/ folder.
+which will obtain the 'ocrvqa_image_question_list_8k.json' and 'textvqa_image_question_list_8k.json' in step1/ folder.
 ### Step2: Generate augmented response
-In 'step2/' folder, generate choosen and rejected responses to ocrvqa image-question pairs:
+In 'step2/' folder, generate choosen and rejected responses to ocrvqa image-question pairs, the following example shows the generation with Diffusion steps 500.
+We recommand first choosing diffusion steps 500 for *your own data construction* since the results from steps500 are more stable across multiple runs, although our SeVa-7B DPO data generated from Diffusion steps 800 in our main experiment.
 ```
 sh llava1.5_base_gen_ocrvqa8k.sh
 sh llava1.5_base_gen_ocrvqa8k_diffusion_step500.sh